pnnl/torchntk/README.md

 NTK_components = torchntk.autograd.vmap_ntk_loader(model,xloader)
 ```

-Finally, if you are using a fully connected network (a network composed only if torch.nn.Linear layers) you can use this last method which is typically much faster:
+Finally, if you are using a fully connected network (a network composed only of torch.nn.Linear layers) you can use this last method which is typically much faster:

 ```python
 import torchntk